 2) How much time do you spend on photography on average?

 I know that within the community of photographers there are mainly two parties.
-The ones who just like the pure image out of cam with no or only very limited post processing and the other guys like me, who see themselves more like artists where the RAW image is just the beginning, a kind of rough diamond that needs to burnished to make it shine and become a real jewel.
+The ones who just like the pure image out of cam with no or only very limited post processing and the other guys like me, who see themselves more like artists where the RAW image is just the beginning, a kind of rough diamond that needs to burnish to make it shine and become a real jewel.
 That is why I spent not only a lot of time in taking pictures but also in post processing.

 I think every people photographer knows how much time it takes to organize a shooting and to coordinate everybody needed on the set including to find the right people and locations.
-So, yes, I guess it is several hours every week in average – although there are of course some weeks without any photography activities at all.
+So, yes, I guess it is several hours every week on average – although there are of course some weeks without any photography activities at all.

-I guess it was Henry Cartier-Bresson who said “it is an illusion that photos are made with the camera… they are made with the eye, heart and head”.
+I guess it was Henry Cartier-Bresson who said “it is an illusion that photos are made with the camera… they are made with the eye, heart, and head”.
 I am a Nikon guy as it fits best to my needs, I used to the handling and feeling comfortable with it in each and every situation.
 I think everybody has to make his own decision – the best gear is the one which fits best to your individual needs!

 5) How important is post-processing for you?
 Can you tell us what kind of postprocessing you typically do?

 There is not really the “one” favorite image.
-Each image by which I managed to give the viewer the feeling that he can look right into my models soul is another favorite image of mine!
+Each image by which I managed to give the viewer the feeling that he can look right into my model’s soul is another favorite image of mine!